 This year I really can’t wait until Father’s Day to give Craig some credit where credit is due.
 Our world changed pretty quickly this March.
 One day I was running around doing my normal routine of morning school drop offs and working, the next I was in the hospital fighting cancer.
 Yep, didn’t see that coming.
 In a moment of two seconds, Craig leveled up, rose to the occasion and became super dad.
-So I was so excited to partner with my friends from Intel and surprise him with an HP Pavillion touchscreen laptop with a super fast Intel Core i7-6500U processor well in advance of Father’s Day.
+So I was so excited when Intel sent me this HP Pavillion touchscreen laptop with a super fast Intel Core i7-6500U processor to surprise him with as an early Father’s Day gift.

 Craig has taken over all of my duties at home with Kayla and Blake in addition to working full time.
 He does drop off, pick up, makes lunches, cooks dinner, takes Blake to swim class and coaches Kayla’s soccer team.
 I don’t even know how to thank him.
 There aren’t enough words.
 But I guess it starts with simply acknowledging the fact that he is literally doing it all.
 So Craig, THANK YOU!
 You are amazing and I am so lucky to have you.

 In order to make this “new normal” work, Craig has started working from home in the mornings before the kids get up and then takes them to school like I would.
 We are fortunate and grateful that his employer has been incredibly caring and flexible, working with our family through this tough time.
 Otherwise, I have no idea what we would do.